morvencao/kube-sidecar-injector/medium-article.md

 sidecar-injector-webhook-deployment-bbb689d69-fdbgj   1/1       Running   0          3m
 ```

+#### Configure webhook admission controller on the fly

+`MutatingWebhookConfiguration` specifies which webhook admission servers are enabled and which resources are subject to the admission server.
+It is recommended that you firstly deploy the webhook admission server and make sure it is working properly before creating the `MutatingWebhookConfiguration`.
+Otherwise, requests will be unconditionally accepted or rejected based on `failurePolicy`.

-For now, we just create the `MutatingWebhookConfiguration` manifest:
+For now, we create the `MutatingWebhookConfiguration` manifest with the following content:
 ```
 apiVersion: admissionregistration.k8s.io/v1beta1
 kind: MutatingWebhookConfiguration